-What's Kaicho and Gokaicho at temples?
+What's Kaicho or Gokaicho at temples?

 Hidden Buddha in a Zushi shrine cabinet